kmusayeva/PFClust/README.md

-## This README file describes how to run the PFClust program
+## This project is an improved version of PFClust algorithm implemented in Java.

 **Author:** Khadija Musayeva
 **Date:** 20.06.2013
 **Last update:** 31.03.2015

 ### Requirements